Is Your Teen Facing an Underage DUI in Sarasota? Get Immediate Legal Help

 Understanding Underage DUI in Florida (Florida Statute § 322.2616)

-Florida law, under Florida Statute § 322.2616, specifically addresses individuals under the age of 21 who operate a motor vehicle while having any detectable amount of alcohol in their system.
-This "zero tolerance" law is far stricter than the 0.08% Blood Alcohol Concentration (BAC) limit for adult drivers.
+Florida law, under Florida Statute § 322.2616, applies specifically to drivers under 21 who have any detectable amount of alcohol in their system.
+This "zero tolerance" law is stricter than the 0.08% BAC limit for adults, and offers little leniency.

 DUI vs. Underage DUI